tongwu-msft/azure-rest-api-specs/api-index/index.md

 ## Register your client application with Azure AD

-Most Azure services (such as [Azure Resource Manager providers][ARM-Providers] and the classic Service Management APIs) require your client code to authenticate with valid credentials before you can call the service's API.
-Authentication is coordinated between the various actors by Azure AD, which provides your client with an [access token](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#access-token) as proof of the authentication/authorization.
+Most Azure services (such as [Azure Resource Manager providers][ARM-Provider-Summary] and the classic Service Management APIs) require your client code to authenticate with valid credentials before you can call the service's API.
+Authentication is coordinated between the various actors by Azure AD, which provides your client with an [access token][AAD-Glossary-Access-Token] as proof of the authentication/authorization.
 The token is then sent to the Azure service in the HTTP Authorization header of all subsequent REST API requests.
-The token's [claims](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#claim) also provide information to the service, allowing it to validate the client and perform any required authorization.
+The token's [claims][AAD-Glossary-Claim] also provide information to the service, allowing it to validate the client and perform any required authorization.

 If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered your client, you can skip to the [Create the request](#create-the-request) section.

 ### Prerequisites

-Your [client application](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) must make it's identity configuration known to Azure AD before run-time, by registering it in an [Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#tenant).
+Your [client application][AAD-Glossary-Client-Application] must make it's identity configuration known to Azure AD before run-time, by registering it in an [Azure AD tenant][AAD-Glossary-Tenant].
 Below is a list of items to consider before registering your client with Azure AD:

-- If you do not have an Azure AD tenant yet, please see [How to get an Azure Active Directory tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
+- If you do not have an Azure AD tenant yet, please see [How to get an Azure Active Directory tenant][AAD-Howto-Tenant].
 - Per the OAuth2 Authorization Framework, Azure AD supports 2 types of clients.
 Understanding each will help you decide which is the most appropriate for your scenario:
-    - [web/confidential](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients (runs on a web server) can access resources under either their own identity (ie: service/daemon), or obtain delegated authorization to access resources under the identity of the signed-in user (ie: web app).
+    - [web/confidential][AAD-Glossary-Web-Client] clients (runs on a web server) can access resources under either their own identity (ie: service/daemon), or obtain delegated authorization to access resources under the identity of the signed-in user (ie: web app).
 Only a web client has the ability to securely maintain and present it's own credentials during Azure AD authentication to acquire an access token.
-    - [native/public](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#native-client) clients (installed/runs on a device) can only access resources under delegated authorization, using the identity of the signed-in user to acquire an access token on behalf of the user.
+    - [native/public][AAD-Glossary-Native-Client] clients (installed/runs on a device) can only access resources under delegated authorization, using the identity of the signed-in user to acquire an access token on behalf of the user.
 - The registration process will create 2 related objects in the Azure AD tenant where the application is registered: an application object and a service principal object.
-For more background on these components and how they are used at run-time, please review [Application and service principal objects in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/).
+For more background on these components and how they are used at run-time, please review [Application and service principal objects in Azure Active Directory][AAD-Apps-And-Sps].

 Now we are ready to register your client application with Azure AD.

 ### Client registration
-To register a client that will access an Azure Resource Manager REST API, see [Use portal to create Active Directory application and service principal that can access resources](https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/) for step-by-step registration instructions.
+To register a client that will access an Azure Resource Manager REST API, see [Use portal to create Active Directory application and service principal that can access resources][ARM-Create-Sp-Portal] for step-by-step registration instructions.
 This article (also available in PowerShell and CLI versions for automating registration) will show you how to:

 - register the client application with Azure AD
-- set [permission requests](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#permissions) to allow the client to access the Azure Resource Manager API
+- set [permission requests][AAD-Glossary-Permissions] to allow the client to access the Azure Resource Manager API
 - configure Azure Resource Manager's Role Based Access Control (RBAC) settings for authorizing the client

-For all other clients, refer to [Integrating applications with Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-integrating-applications).
+For all other clients, refer to [Integrating applications with Azure Active Directory][AAD-Integrating-Apps].
 This article will show you how to:

 - register the client application with Azure AD, in the "Adding an application" section
 - create a secret key (if you are registering a web client), in the "Updating an application" section